Will Ferrell: Ice hockey

 Ferrell is an avid fan of the Los Angeles Kings of the National Hockey League (NHL) and frequently partners with the club and attends games while seated in the front row.
 Ferrell has produced several video messages which the Kings have aired on the jumbotron during games throughout the years.

 Ferrell has taken an active role in the Kings' fandom.
 During the 2023 playoffs matchups between the Kings and Edmonton Oilers, Ferrell appeared in his usual front row seats donning checkered faceprint in the Kings' colors, which circulated and drew parodies around the NHL.

 In a March 21, 2019, game between the Kings and San Jose Sharks, Ferrell commentated the entire second period of the match on the local television broadcast in-character as Ron Burgundy.
 For the 2023–24 NHL season, Kings goaltender Cam Talbot, although himself not a member of the team at the time of the broadcast, bore a depiction of Burgundy in reference to the event.

 Soccer

 Ferrell took part in Soccer Aid 2012.
 In 2016, he became a part-owner of Los Angeles FC, which competes in Major League Soccer.
 When asked about why he became a co-owner, Ferrell said, "I don't really have a side per se until LAFC get started and that will definitely be, obviously, my team.
 But I just enough watching [sic] the fact that it's played all over the world.
 So many amazing players and so many top flight leagues.
 And hopefully MLS can be on par, eventually, with the European leagues."

+Ferrell is a minority shareholder in the Premier League soccer club Leeds United.